-B. Sanction Conditions
+B. SANCTION CONDITIONS

-The student is assigned an educational task (s) that benefits the individual, campus, or community.
-This task (s) is assigned as a condition of another sanction such as disciplinary reprimand, probation, or suspension.
+The student may be assigned an educational task(s) that benefits the individual, university, or community.
+This task(s) is assigned as a condition of another sanction such as disciplinary reprimand, probation, or suspension.
 Tasks must be reviewed and accepted by the Office of Student Conduct.
-Examples of tasks include papers, educational classes, or seminars, attendance at programs or relevant community meetings, mediation sessions, counseling, substance abuse education, alcohol education program/experience, or community service.
-In cases that include a sanction condition of campus restrictions, fees for restricted services will not be refunded.
-Some specific conditions include, but are not limited to, the following:
+In case outcomes which include university service or access restrictions, the fees for restricted services will not be refunded.
+Conditions are case-specific and may include, but are not limited to: